We may earn affiliate commissions for the recommended products. Learn more.

 Best red light therapy mats for 2026

-It took only a few visits for my muscles to feel less tense and for my post-workout recovery to become faster.
-Besides that, my skin started to appear more radiant.
-However, the costs of spa visits started piling up, making me look for a more sustainable solution.
-This is when I teamed up with the Cybernews research team to find the best red light therapy mats currently available.
+In our experience, even quick sessions seemed to help us get rid of post-workout fatigue, plus we noticed slight changes in skin smoothness as well.
+Still, the costs of spa visits started piling up, making us look for a more sustainable solution.
+This is when, together with the Cybernews research team, we set out to find the best red light therapy mats currently available.

-In this guide, I share my findings and present my top picks for 2026.
-To help you make an informed description, I will explore each red light mat's therapy functions, power levels, intended applications, and cost.
+In this guide, we share our findings and present top picks for 2026.
+To help you make an informed decision, we explored each red light therapy mat's functions, power levels, intended applications, and cost.

 Quick verdict: top 5 red light mats at a glance

-Before I go into details and explore their features, here’s a quick overview of my top picks for 2026’s best red light therapy mats:
+Before we go into details and explore their features, here’s a quick overview of our picks for 2026’s best red light therapy mats:

 Sara Mircevska inga_valiaugaite_author Dylan Sheedy Mirza Silajdzic